Courses

 Language: English

-● Explain the concepts, ethics, and factors in limited resource settings influencing leadership and management.
+● Explain the concepts, ethics, and factors influencing leadership and management in resource- limited settings.

-● Interpret the principles of mentoring and coaching for effective leadership and management in limited-resource settings.
+● Interpret the principles of mentoring and coaching for effective leadership and management in resource-limited settings.

-● Develop important soft skills such as delegation, negotiation, and conflict management to work effectively in complex situations.
+● Develop important soft skills such as delegation, negotiation, and principles in conflict management.

-● Develop a plan for improving quality of healthcare in a resource-restricted setting.
+● Develop a plan for improving the quality of health care in a limited resource setting.

-● Assignment: During the course, students will work in team to complete an assignment on Quality Improvement and then present their plan to lecturers and other students.
-Successful completion of this exercise will represent 30% of the final grade.
+Oral presentation (40%): During the course, students will work in teams to complete a presentation on Quality Improvement and then present their plan to lecturers and other students.

-● Final assignment: using knowledge on leadership and management skills, students are required to write an essay to analysis a specific leadership and management issue in a resource-restricted setting and provide recommendation for improvement.
-The length of the writing should be 3000 word at maximum.
-Student will submit final assignment a week after end of the course.
-This will represent 50% of the final grade.
+Written essay (60%): using knowledge on leadership and management skills, students are required to individually write an essay to analyze a specific leadership and management issue in a limited resource setting and provide recommendations for improvement.
+The length of the writing should be 3000 words at maximum and 2400 words at minimum.
+Students will submit their essay a week after the end of the course.

-Evaluation grades will be communicated within 15 days after the submission of final assignment.
+Evaluation grades will be communicated within 15 days after the submission of the final assignment.

 ● Concepts and ethics in management and leadership

-● Socio-economic and other factors in limited resource settings influencing to management and leadership in health
+● Socio-economic and other factors in limited resource settings influencing management and leadership in health

 ● Leadership Styles